msampathkumar/msampathkumar/README.md

 ## Hi, I'm Sampath 👋

-I build Google Cloud Gemini features, real-world example apps, and step-by-step guides for developers.
+I build real-world demos, example apps and step-by-step guides for developers.

 Most of my work focuses on improving the global developer experience for Gemini on Vertex AI.
 I embrace the philosophy of being a "First Customer, Last Engineer," shipping high-impact technical initiatives, code samples, documentation, and demos that help developers build AI applications seamlessly.